Who has won the Mercury Prize in previous years?

 Myths Of The Near Future charted at number 2 in the charts and in 2007 sold 274,000 copies.
 The trio released follow up Surfing the Void in August 2010.
 It’s reported parts of it had to be re-recorded after the band’s label said it was too experimental.
 It got generally positive reviews but peaked at number 10 in the charts.
 2014's Love Frequency barely scraped into the Top 40 and has been their final release to date.
 In 2022, keyboard player James Righton put together the live band that appeared at ABBA's Voyager concerts in London!

 2008: Elbow - The Seldom Seen Kid

 The Bury band sold 300,000 albums in the two months after their win.
 The Seldom Seen Kid was the band’s highest charting album to date – getting to number 5 in the UK.
-Guy Garvey and co covered The Beatles for the 2017 John Lewis TV ad and released their eighth studio album Giants Of All Sizes in 2019.
+Guy Garvey and co covered The Beatles for the 2017 John Lewis TV ad and released their ninth studio album Flying Dream 1 in 2021.

 2009: Speech Debelle - Speech Therapy